 School Counselor services are available for every student.
 These services include assistance with educational planning, interpretation of test scores, occupational information, career information, study habits, help with home, school and/or social concerns, or any questions you would like to discuss with a counselor.
 If you want to visit a counselor, contact the secretary in the Counseling Center to arrange for an appointment.
-Schedule changes should be requested in the Counseling Center and will require administrative approval.
+Schedule changes should be requested using the online form on the PHS website or in the Counseling Center and will require administrative approval.

-SCHEDULE CHANGE REQUESTS WILL ONLY BE ACCEPTED DURING DROP/ADD PERIOD DURING FIRST TEN DAYS OF EACH SEMESTER.
-ANNOUNCEMENTS WILL BE MADE TO MAKE STUDENTS AWARE OF PROCESS AND DATES.
+• SCHEDULE CHANGE REQUESTS WILL ONLY BE ACCEPTED DURING THE SPECIFIED DROP/ADD PERIOD.